Wizards rookie Rui Hachimura notches double-double in NBA debut | The Japan Times

 The Slovenian guard could have played with Porzingis last season, but the Mavericks decided to let the 2018 All-Star continue recovering from a knee injury in what ended up being his final game for the Knicks 20 months ago.

-“It’s finally here,” Porzingis said.
-“I just want to enjoy the moment.
-I don’t want to put too much pressure on myself when I’m out there.
-Most importantly, I’m here to win.
-I’m not here to chase something individually.”

-Beal scored 19 points less than a week after the All-Star guard signed a $72 million, two-year extension that will go through the 2022-23 season, with a player option after that.
-The Wizards are without his backcourt mate, John Wall, who tore an Achilles tendon last December.
+Beal scored 19 points less than a week after the All-Star guard signed a $72 million, two-year extension that will go through the 2022-23 season.

 Timberwolves 127, Nets 126 (OT)